LearoyL/Keengs-Butler/README.md

 There is no bot like this on the internet and you can not write one likes in the internet.
 You can try - but you will fail.

+The code is written in Python. all libaries needed to run said code will be imported on start.

 This bot achieves the impossible, and the unthinkable.

 **PLEASE REFRAIN FROM ASKING QUESTIONS ABOUT SAID BOT/CODE AS I CANT NOT ASNWER THEM.**